 On this week’s episode of THAT’S AWSM! we’re hanging out with 12 year old Cree Kiya and TV host/activist Sarain Fox!
 From tackling the open road in a motorcycle to soaring through the sky, there’s nothing these two can’t do, as long as they stick together!
 With Sarain driving and Kiya in the sidecar, these two will learn about all sorts of interesting things on the highway of life, and with the wind beneath their wings, they won’t just be shooting for the stars, they might actually reach them!

 You may recognize him from his roles on Blackstone and Delmer & Marta, or you may have heard that he’s produced a few films and web series himself, but it’s time to get to know DARCY WAITE as host of That’s AWSM!
 Outgoing, sporty, goofy, warm, and entertaining, Darcy is down to try any and all of our AWSM activities… unfortunately he doesn’t often get to!
-He can recite every single line from every Will Ferrell movie ever made, and will only drink coffee from Tim Horton’s, but there is nothing he loves more than meeting teens from communities all over Canada and helping them live their best AWSM lives – which makes him the perfect guy for the job!
+He can recite every single line from every Will Ferrell movie ever made, and isn’t too crazy about vegetables, but there is nothing he loves more than meeting teens from communities all over Canada and helping them live their best AWSM lives – which makes him the perfect guy for the job!

 CommunityMaskwacis Cree First Nation